jyao46/jyao46/README.md

 🌱 I’m currently learning how to do the worm

-📫 How to reach me: jessicayao26@g.ucla.edu, [LinkedIn](https://www.linkedin.com/in/jessica-yao5/)
+📫 How to reach me: jessicayao26@g.ucla.edu or [LinkedIn](https://www.linkedin.com/in/jessica-yao5/)

 😄 Pronouns: she/her